 The key financial performance indicators for the Group in relation to going concern are revenue from its M2G energy saving devices; net loss after taxation and net cashflow.
-During the year, whilst turnover increased to £1.10m from £0.68m in 2022 the net loss after taxation was £0.70m (2022: £0.74m), and net cash and cash equivalents decreased by £0.14m (2022: £0.83m).
+During the year, revenue decreased to £0.71m from £1.10m in 2023, the net loss after taxation was £0.54m (2023: £0.70m), and net cash and cash equivalents decreased by £0.33m (2023: £0.14m).

-The directors have prepared cash flow forecasts to 30 June 2025 based on the conversion of sales pipeline to contracted sales revenue and the expectation of repeat orders from existing customers.
+The directors have prepared cash flow forecasts to 30 June 2026 based on the conversion of sales pipeline to contracted sales revenue and the expectation of repeat orders from existing customers.